jangrau13/bet-it-kafka/bet-it/documentation/Discussion.md

    4. Check if game not started (rest api game_master)
    5. Bet created event (bet-platform) bet_accepted, bet_rejected topic
    6. Bet_Platform has list of running of accepted bets, game.ended -> camunda.bet_ended (messageName: BET_ENDED, correlation_id, ...betResult)
-   7. pay bet kafka event: topic: bank.pay_bet, wait for: camunda.bank_paid
+   7. pay bet kafka event: topic: bank.pay_bet, wait for: camunda.bank_paid :: also here, don't we want to have this as a REST API to have synchronously?
+It would be easier.
+Otherwise we have to leave Camunda also for compensation.
+I implemented it like this now
    8. bet.resolved
    9. Fraud Detector
    10. If fraud -> bank.payment_reverse